-What are cloud native applications?
+What is cloud native and what are cloud native applications?

 Cloud native is an approach to building and running applications that exploits the advantages of the cloud computing delivery model.
-When companies build and operate applications in a cloud native fashion, they bring new ideas to market faster and respond sooner to customer demands.
+When companies build and operate applications using a cloud native architecture, they bring new ideas to market faster and respond sooner to customer demands.

 Containers offer both efficiency and speed compared with standard virtual machines (VMs).
-Using operating system (OS)-level virtualization, a single OS instance is dynamically divided among one or more isolated containers, each with a unique writable file system and resource quota.
+Using operating-system-level virtualization, a single OS instance is dynamically divided among one or more isolated containers, each with a unique writable file system and resource quota.
 The low overhead of creating and destroying containers combined with the high packing density in a single VM makes containers an ideal compute vehicle for deploying individual microservices.

 “One of the things we’ve learned is that if you can’t get it to market more quickly, there is no doubt that the market will have changed and no matter how well you’ve engineered it or built it or deployed it or trained your folks, it’s not going to be quite right because it’s just a little too late.”